 Above: The living room, with the other Jøtul woodstove (another Craigslist find), and layers revealed on the excavated wall: lath, local pine wainscoting, and ochre plaster.
 The two guest bedrooms, available for rent on Airbnb, are through the doors at right and left.

-The floors are original: “They show signs of a history of painting and sanding, but we love them as-is,” Lafleur says.
+The floors are original: “They show signs of a history of painting and sanding, but I love them as-is,” Katee says.

 the living area is fitted with thrifted finds: the green couch from the habitat 27

 Above: The living area is fitted with thrifted finds: the green couch from the Habitat for Humanity ReStore shop in Portland, covered with several black sheepskins sewn together, a gift from a friend.
-Lafleur found the cast iron standing lamp at an antique store in Hallowell and added a woven shade from Goodwill.
+Katee found the cast-iron standing lamp at an antique store in Hallowell and added a woven shade from Goodwill.
 The table is a kindling box, found in the house, topped with a marble slab.

-Note the small inset compartment behind the couch: The couple isn’t sure what it was used for—more kindling storage, perhaps.
+Note the small inset compartment behind the couch, once used for kindling storage, perhaps.

 the back bedroom, to the right off of the living room, required significant wor 28

-Above: The back bedroom, to the right off of the living room, required significant work (it was painted neon orange when the couple moved in).
+Above: The back bedroom, to the right off of the living room, required significant work (it was painted neon orange).

-the bedroom, with pillowcases from parachute. the couple sourced the duvets in 29
+the bedroom, with pillowcases from parachute. the duvets in the guest rooms are 29

 Above: The bedroom, with pillowcases from Parachute.
-The couple sourced the duvets in the guest rooms secondhand and from Ikea.
+The duvets in the guest rooms are secondhand and from Ikea.

 Gauzy white cotton curtains, a budget find from World Market, add a ghostly quality throughout the house.
 On the day we visited, a hot breeze billowed them into the rooms and draped them over the furniture.

-lafleur cuts flowers from the farm and arranges them, ikebana style, throu 30
+katee cuts flowers from the farm and arranges them, ikebana style, throughout t 30

-Above: Lafleur cuts flowers from the farm and arranges them, ikebana-style, throughout the house.
+Above: Katee cuts flowers from the farm and arranges them, ikebana-style, throughout the house.

 a vintage couch and a glass mushroom lamp, sourced on ebay. through the doorway 31